davidevandro/netflix/README.md

 $ git clone https://github.com/davidevandro/netflix netflix
 ```

-## Acknowlegments
+## Acknowledgements

-This project was developed during a course from Digital Innovation One [https://www.dio.me/].
+This project was developed during a course from [Digital Innovation One](https://www.dio.me/).

 ## License